trupin/crawlable/README.md

 * `{ {[#]helperName} }` calls an helper (on the client and server side).
 * `{ {fieldName} }` dereferences a field (on the client and server side).

-Notice that every other `Handlebars` syntax are available, and all the syntax we saw which are used on the server side only, are completely ignored by `Solidify` on the client side, so it has no influence on your client side original template.
+Notice that every other `HandleBars` syntax are available, and all the syntaxes we saw which are used on the server side only, are completely ignored by `Solidify` on the client side, so it has no influence on your client side original templates.

-## Options

-`Crawlable` provides the following configuration options:

-* `logger`: a winston logger instance to provide a way to log.
-* `Persistence`: a `Persistence` class to provide a way to store data.
-Defaults to `NeDb`.
-* `persistenceOptions`: an object containing the `persistence` options used at instantiation.
-* `cacheTtl`: the cache entry time to live in seconds.
-Defaults to one hour.
-* `Renderer`: the `Renderer` class to provide a way to render a webpage.
-Defaults to `DefaultRenderer`.
-* `rendererOptions`: an object containing the `renderer` options used at instantiation.
-* `concurrency`: the max amount of pages it can process at the same time.
-Defaults to 10.

 ## What technologies does it use and why ?

 `Crawlable` uses the excellent [`PhantomJS`](http://phantomjs.org/) through a bridge, implemented in the node module [`phantom`](https://github.com/sgentle/phantomjs-node)